More Quantization Settings dialog box

 quarter note).
 To change the Sensitivity value, you can either enter a

-new number in the text box, or choose a value from the pop-up list.
+new number in the text box, or choose a value from the drop-down list.

 For many situations, the default Sensitivity